firatoncu/trade_bot/README.md

 # Crypto Trading Bot

 This repository contains a **Crypto Trading Bot** designed for automated futures trading on Binance.
 The bot leverages the Binance API to execute trades based on configurable parameters and provides a web-based interface for managing trading operations.
-Built with Python and Flask, it aims to simplify cryptocurrency trading by offering real-time monitoring and easy configuration through an elegant UI.
+Built with Python and Flask, it aims to simplify cryptocurrency trading by offering real-time monitoring and easy configuration through an UI.

 ## Purpose
 The primary purpose of this bot is to automate cryptocurrency futures trading on Binance.
 It allows users to: